What Is The Difference Between Distillation And Filtration

 Chemical Filtration is a type of filtration process that uses chemicals to remove impurities.
 This type of filtration can be used to remove heavy metals, organic compounds, and other contaminants from water or air.
 It works by using chemicals to bind with dissolved contaminants in the liquid or gas phase, thus separating them from the main flow.
 Chemical filtration is often used in wastewater treatment plants to remove pollutants before they are released into the environment.

-See also How To Prepare Distilled Water
+See also Is All Distilled Water Sterile

 Absolute Filtration